nkrkv/xod/docs/tutorial/18-comparisons/README.md

 same tutorial there.
 </div>

-Now for comparisons.
+Now, let's learn how to work with conditionals in XOD.

+We will measure a lightness level, and if the values exceed or are below the threshold, we will turn an LED on or off.

 XOD has `greater`-than and `less`-than nodes to do simple mathematical comparisons.
+They are in `xod/core`.

 ![Patch](./patch.png)

+The `LHS` and `RHS` pins receive numbers to compare, and output pins return the comparison result expressed as a boolean value (true or false).

 ## Test circuit